A twist on ring morphisms and crepant contractions: Spherical twists induced by crepant contractions more generally

 \begin{prop}[{\cite[section 6]{Sp}, \cite[3.12]{BDG}}] Given NC schemes $(\cX, \cA)$ and $(\cX, \cB)$, let $\cF$ be a complex of $\cB$-$\cA$-bimodules and $\cG$ a complex of $\cA$-$\cB$-bimodules.

 \begin{enumerate} \item The derived functors

 exist. \item If $\cF$ is a complex of bimodules which are locally finitely presented as $\cA$-modules and $\cG$ is a complex of quasi-coherent bimodules, then the functors \eqref{nc local derived hom} and \eqref{nc derived tensor} restrict to the derived category of quasi-coherent modules. \item Given $\cM \in \Dcat(\qcoh(\cX, \cA))$, the complexes $\Rderived{\Hom_\cA}(\cF, \cM)$ and $\Rderived{\cHom_\cA}(\cF, \cM)$ can be calculated by using a $K$-injective resolution of $\cM$.
-These complexes can also be calculated using an Lp-resolution of $\cF$, if it exists. \item The complex $\cM \Dtensor_\cA \cG$ can be computed by using a $K$-flat resolution of $\cM$. \item There are natural isomorphisms
+Moreover, the complex $\Rderived{\cHom_\cA}(\cF, \cM)$ can also be calculated using an Lp-resolution of $\cF$, if it exists. \item The complex $\cM \Dtensor_\cA \cG$ can be computed by using a $K$-flat resolution of $\cM$. \item There are natural isomorphisms

 which induce the adjunction $- \Dtensor_\cA \cG \dashv \Rderived{\cHom}_{\cB}(\cG, -)$. \end{enumerate} \end{prop} \begin{proof} \eqref{existence of f}, \eqref{how to compute h}, \eqref{how to compute t} and \eqref{adjunction} are \cite[3.12]{BDG}.
 The proof of the fact that the functors \eqref{nc global derived hom}, \eqref{nc local derived hom} and \eqref{nc derived tensor} preserve quasi-coherence under the assumptions of \eqref{res qcoh} is the same as in the commutative case, which is standard. \end{proof}